 In June 2017, French researchers announced early results of a phase II clinical trial of Yervoy and Opdivo.
 All participants in the study had inoperable mesothelioma that had returned following one or two lines of chemotherapy with pemetrexed and cisplatin or carboplatin.

-Approximately 50 percent of the 108 participants responded well to the immunotherapy drug combination.
+Approximately 50 percent of the 54 participants who were treated with the immunotherapy drug combination responded well.
 Tumors shrunk in nearly 26 percent of patients and another 24 percent of patients showed no new tumor growth.

 Results such as these are uncanny in the treatment of recurring mesothelioma.
 The cancer is known for its resistance to treatment, and these results have researchers excited for what future studies may hold for the mesothelioma community.